 Professional Healthcare Practice and Midwifery: The Professional Healthcare Practice and Midwifery team delivers a variety of CPD/WBL/CWD, Registered Nurse Degree Apprenticeship courses to support the professional development of the nursing/AHP and midwifery professions.
 The CPD catalogue offers a variety of modules, short courses, degrees, Masters and PG Diplomas which are underpinned by both research and clinical practice and been developed in conjunction with Practice Placement Partners to ensure they are contemporary and relevant to practice.

-In addition to the CPD provision, the Professional Healthcare Practice and Midwifery team has developed alternative routes into nursing with the MNurse and Blended Learning.
+In addition to the CPD provision, the Professional Healthcare Practice and Midwifery team has developed alternative routes into nursing with the MNurse, undergraduate blended learning adult nursing course, and midwifery.
 We are constantly reviewing our provision and working with regional and national partners to create new and innovative courses to meet the needs of the healthcare workforce.
-New for 2021 will be the undergraduate blended learning adult nursing course and midwifery.

 Undergraduate Nursing and Paramedic Science: Nurses and Paramedics form the cornerstone of all healthcare ensuring all aspects of health and wellbeing are managed to the highest standards.
 Our range of professionally accredited courses include: Paramedic Science and Out of Hospital Care, Adult Nursing Practice, Mental Health Nursing Practice, Learning Disability Nursing Practice, and Children’s and Young People’s Nursing Practice.
 All are informed by clinical practice and research to ensure learning is contemporary but also to ensure graduate employability.
 Teaching is delivered in partnership with local NHS Trusts to ensure credibility and outstanding learning opportunities.